akarlinsky/akarlinsky.github.io/_pages/fake_accolades.md

 # Fake Accolades

 The following is a list of (fake) praise and accolades I got from various junk journals and conferences.
-This list is useful and funny/sad because:
+This list is useful and funny/sad because these journals usually have nothing to do with my research areas, so are clearly not even trying and obviously predatory.

-1. These journals usually have nothing to do with my research areas, so are clearly not even trying and are obviously predatory.
+### *You should believe in yourself as much as predatory journals (fake) believe in you!*

-2. You should believe in yourself as much as predatory journals (fake) believe in you!
+-   "As an expert in the field of Nursing, we invite you to associate...". *Trends in Nursing and Health Care Research (ISSN: 2771-2842)*

 -   "We are impressed with one of your publications entitled...". *Journal of Biotechnology and Biomedicine (ISSN: 2642-9128)*